weezymatt/weezymatt.github.io/_projects/1_project.md

 3. [StatMT](https://statmt.org/)
 4. [Wikipedia](https://www.wikipedia.org/) (excellent for monolingual data)

 Hugging Face is a collaborative platform used for building, training, and deploy various artificial intelligence (AI) models, and many researchers and local efforts publish their datasets there.
-Therefore we choose to use Hugging Face as the main source of parallel data and manually add external datasets periodically.
+For that reason we choose to use Hugging Face as the main source of parallel data and manually add external datasets periodically.

 There are two data collections we are interested in: bitexts and their available language pairs.